montefra/montefra.github.io/_posts/2017-05-11-virtualenv_anaconda.markdown

 root access to install libraries like ``Qt``, you can use the [``conda``](https://conda.io/docs/index.html) package and environment manager.
-``conda`` is part of the [Anaconda](https://www.anaconda.com/what-is-anaconda/) software distribution or its lightweight sibling [Miniconda](https://conda.io/miniconda.html).
+``conda`` is part of the [Anaconda](https://www.anaconda.com/what-is-anaconda/) software distribution as well as of its lightweight sibling [Miniconda](https://conda.io/miniconda.html).
 If you already have [pyenv](#pyenv) installed, you can use ``pyvenv install`` to install any of the 40 Anaconda or Miniconda versions.